-Easy to use – just set it up and forget it.
-Grill has a large surface area and generates a consistent temperature.
-We love that it is versatile enough to be used for grilling, smoking, baking, roasting, braising, and, of course, barbecuing.
+Easy to use.
+Large surface area with consistent heat.
+Versatile enough to be used for grilling, smoking, baking, roasting, braising, and barbecuing.

 Among manufacturers of wood pellet grills, Traeger is one of the best of the best.
 They’re known for both the quality of their products and the delicious flavor of the food their grills produce.